KumarSantosh22/INVENTORY-MGMT/database.md

 );
 ```

-# Inserting Values Into Table
+# Creating and Inserting Values Into Table

 ```sql
 CREATE TABLE `rmVn4RoTHT`.`shop` ( `iid` INT NOT NULL ,  `name` VARCHAR(50) NOT NULL ,  `description` VARCHAR(250) NOT NULL ,  `price` DECIMAL NOT NULL ,  `stock` INT NOT NULL ,  `total` DECIMAL NOT NULL ,  `reoder_level` INT NOT NULL ) ENGINE = InnoDB;